Tapanguru/Sports-news/README.md

 # Sports-news
-NewsNow is a simple Sports news app which uses the API provided below to fetch top trending news in India.
+Sports News is a simple Sports news app which uses the API provided below to fetch top trending news in India.

 This Application is made using Kotlin Programming Language.